SarahTheres/Envisioned-Voice-Assistant-Dialogues/README.md

 ## Participants
 We recruited participants using the crowdsourcing web platform <a href="https://www.prolific.co">Prolific</a>.
 After excluding three participants due to incomplete answers, our sample consisted of 205 participants from the UK (48.8% male, 50.7% female, 0.5% non-binary, mean age 36.2 years, range: 18--80 years).

+# Explanation of Data Files

+## Note on dialogues
+In a separate task, transcription of crowdsourced user utterances from the two-person dialogs were checked for errors but may still include an occasional typo, misspelling or ungrammatical sequence.
+In cases where a dialog failed to make sense, workers doing these corrections were given the freedom to insert or delete turns or replace entire phrases with language that made the dialog follow a more sensible path.
+Shorthand typing conventions originally used by the call center operators such as 'cuz', 'lol' and other non-standard English phrases were left as is.
+Disfluencies such as 'they um, they want Korean cuisine' were also usually transcribed as spoken, but sometimes transcribers corrected them.

+# Copyright and Reference

 ## Reference
 A full description of our research design, data collection, and analyses can be found in the paper below.
 Please cite this paper in your work where relevant.